 Benefits of Confocal Microscopy for Live Cell Imaging

-In the life science research setting, which increasingly demands more expedient delivery of results and accelerated throughput for more involved study, this powerful new platform provides a fast, sensitive and high-resolution confocal imaging platform for the high-throughput, real-time visualization of the molecules, structures and dynamic events within living cells.
+In the life science research setting, which increasingly demands more expedient delivery of results and accelerated throughput, this powerful new platform provides a fast, sensitive and high-resolution confocal imaging platform.
+The Dragonfly High-Speed Confocal Platform is suitable for the high-throughput, real-time visualization of molecules, structures and dynamic events within living cells.
 Furthermore, Imaris software allows further visualisation and analysis of your image data.

 - Confocal Microscopy – A Visual Slice of the Cellular World.
 The Science Creative Quarterly 2004. http://www.scq.ubc.ca/confocal-microscopy-a-visual-slice-of-the-cellular-world/